mattyschell/cscl-refresh/README.md

 This should be possible but will require patience and familiarity with the CSCL data model.
 And because of the CSCL class extensions any automation must be developed with classic ArcPy 2.7.

 ## Option 3: ESRI XML Export Import

-The CSCL experts suggest this and insist it is possible.
+The CSCL experts suggest this approach and insist it is possible and hand to god they really did it once over a decade ago.